 Control (UI) Default Value Function fileName N/A Specifies where to retrieve the asset, a USD (.usd, .usda, .usdc, or .usdz) file.
 For more information, refer to Asset and File Path Widget Types. location /root/world/geo/asset Specifies the scenegraph location where the USD asset is to be placed.
 The location parameter options are available in either the scenegraph widget or dropdown menu to the right of the parameter.
 For more information, refer to the Scene Graph Location Widget Type. isolatePaths N/A Used to load only the USD contents below a specified USD prim path. variants (deprecated) N/A Used to specify USD Variants.
-This parameter is deprecated, we recommend to using USDVarientSelect instead. ignoreLayerRegex N/A Ignores matching USD layers when a scene is being loaded into Katana. motionSampleTimes N/A Specifies the motion sample times to load.
-The default behavior is no motion
+This parameter is deprecated, we recommend to using USDVarientSelect instead. ignoreLayerRegex N/A Ignores matching USD layers when a scene is being loaded into Katana. motionSampleTimes N/A Specifies the frame-relative sample times to use when motion blur is